Biden’s social welfare bill breaks pledge to not raise taxes on people making less than $400,000

 “Nobody making under 400,000 bucks would have their taxes raised,” Mr. Biden repeated earlier this year during an interview with CNBC.
 “Period.
 Bingo.”

 The JCT analysis shatters that pledge.
-More troubling is that Mr. Biden’s tax increases fall heaviest on the lower-and-middle-class, while the super-wealthy receive a generous tax cut until at least 2025.
+More troubling is that Mr. Biden’s tax increases fall heaviest on the lower and middle class, while the super-wealthy receive a generous tax cut until at least 2025.

-The reality stems from a proposal Democrats have included within the bill to expand the state and local tax (SALT) deduction
+The reality stems from a proposal Democrats have included within the bill to expand the state and local tax (SALT) deduction.

 SALT allows individuals to write off a portion of their annual state and local taxes.
 The lucrative deduction is utilized by residents from predominantly Democratic coastal areas, where the state and local tax burdens are especially high.